2026 Guide

 TL;DR

-A Class A CDL is the highest commercial driver's license class.
-It allows you to operate any combination vehicle with a GVWR over 26,001 lbs when the towed unit exceeds 10,001 lbs.
-This covers semi-trucks, tractor-trailers, flatbeds, livestock carriers, and most large commercial vehicles.
-Class A holders can also drive Class B and C vehicles.
+A Class A CDL is the top commercial driver's license you can hold.
+It lets you drive any combination vehicle rated over 26,001 lbs as long as the trailer you're towing is over 10,001 lbs.
+That's your semi-trucks, tractor-trailers, flatbeds, livestock haulers, and pretty much every big rig on the road.
+And here's the part students like: if you've got a Class A, you can drive Class B and C vehicles too.

 What Vehicles a Class A CDL Covers

-• Semi-trucks and tractor-trailers (18-wheelers) — the most common Class A vehicle
+• Semi-trucks and tractor-trailers (18-wheelers), which is what most Class A drivers spend their days in

 • Livestock carriers and cattle haulers

-• Doubles and triples trailers (with optional T endorsement)
+• Doubles and triples, if you add the optional T endorsement

 Class A vs Class B vs Class C: Key Differences

-• Class A: Combination vehicles (truck + trailer) with combined GVWR over 26,001 lbs and trailer GVWR over 10,001 lbs — highest earning potential
+• Class A is for combination vehicles (truck plus trailer) with a combined GVWR over 26,001 lbs and a trailer GVWR over 10,001 lbs.
+This is where the money is.

-• Key rule: Class A holders can legally drive all Class B and C vehicles — it's the top-tier license
+• The rule that matters most: a Class A holder can legally drive every Class B and C vehicle.
+It's the license that sits on top.

 How to Get a Class A CDL

-• Step 1: Pass the General Knowledge written test → get your CDL Learner's Permit (CLP)
+• Step 1: Pass the General Knowledge written test and pick up your CDL Learner's Permit (CLP).

-• Step 2: Pass the Combination Vehicles endorsement test (required for Class A)
+• Step 2: Pass the Combination Vehicles endorsement test, which Class A requires.

-• Step 3 (recommended): Also pass Air Brakes test — most Class A trucks have air brakes
+• Step 3 (do this one): Pass the Air Brakes test too.
+Most Class A trucks run air brakes, so you'll want it.

-• Step 4: Complete CDL school or hands-on training with a Class A truck
+• Step 4: Finish CDL school or get hands-on training in an actual Class A truck.

-• Step 5: Pass the 3-part skills test: pre-trip inspection, backing maneuvers, on-road driving
+• Step 5: Pass the 3-part skills test, which is your pre-trip inspection, your backing maneuvers, and the on-road drive.

 Start Preparing for Your Class A CDL

-The General Knowledge and Combination Vehicles tests are your first gates.
-Our free practice tests cover both in full, with 2026-updated questions that match the real exam.
+General Knowledge and Combination Vehicles are the first two gates you have to clear, and a lot of people stumble on them.
+Our free practice tests cover both, with 2026-updated questions written to match what you'll actually see on the real exam.

 Start Free CDL Practice Test